jonlpersson/ed-latimore/site/_posts/2022-07-25-my-review-of-the-bosley-revitalizer-272-laser-cap.md

 ## Who can use the Bosley Revitalizer 272?

-The [laser treatment device is ideal for men and women suffering from hair loss](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3944668/){: target="_blank" rel="noopener noreferrer"} due to any of the following reasons:
+The [laser treatment device is ideal for men and women suffering from hair loss](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3944668/){: target="_blank" rel="noopener noreferrer"}&nbsp;due to any of the following reasons:

 * Androgenic alopecia
 * Alopecia areata